 So, the Premium theme is best:

-- If you are planning to work on your website for the long run.
+- If you are planning to work on your website in the long run.

 - If you are building a website for your running business or creating a portfolio website.
 A premium theme provides a unique design and easy customization to match your business tone and color.
-These websites directly reflect your business and creating a generic website from a free theme doesn’t help you stand out in the crowd.
+These websites directly reflect your business.
+While a generic website with a free theme doesn’t help you stand out in the crowd.

 - If you are happily using a free theme and making money from it then using a premium theme from the same developer is a great way to support them.